ibm-cloud-docs/hpc-spectrum-symphony/faq-symphony.md

 For security reasons, {{site.data.keyword.scale_short}} does not allow you to provide a default value that would allow network traffice from any external device.
 Instead, you can provide the address of your user system (for example, by using https://ipv4.icanhazip.com/) or a range of multiple IP addresses.

-## Does the Spectrum Symphony offering support multiple key pairs to establish SSH to all of the nodes?
+## Does the Spectrum Symphony offering support multiple key pairs to establish SSH to all the nodes?
 {: #multiple-key-pair-support}
 {: faq}